 Sai Shankar Narasimhan

-I am a second year graduate student in the University of Texas at Austin, pursuing MS in ECE.
-I work with Prof. Sandeep Chinchali in the intersection of Robotics and Computer Vision.
+I am a fifth year graduate student in the University of Texas at Austin, pursuing PhD in ECE.
+I am advised by Prof. Sandeep Chinchali.
+My research focuses on synthetic time-series data generation using diffusion-based multimodal models, and on improving forecasting by incorporating exogenous signals such as news and social media.
 Previously, I was a Research Assistant at Robotics Research Centre, IIIT, Hyderabad, working under Madhava Krishna.

 I received my undergraduate degree in Electrical Engineering at Anna University in India, with my Bachelor's thesis advised by Ranganath Muthu.
 My Research Internship at IIT Madras, with P.V.Manivannan, was focussed on SLAM.
 I have also worked full-time for over a year at Swaayatt Robots.